 - Delving deeper into subjects.
 All of a sudden, math becomes algebra and science morphs into biology.
 With all the new components to the core subjects, you may notice that where your child once excelled, he might now struggle.
 Explore tutoring options for subjects that he finds difficult, or ask if he has a buddy in class that he can call for help.
 Some kids prefer working with peers, while others benefit from a professional tutor.

 - Choosing extracurricular activities.
 There are so many options!
 Talk to your child about the activities he wants to do, as opposed to a hobby he may have lost interest in but continues because he's expected to participate.
 You may find that he's lost his passion for piano, and really wants to try out for the swim team.
 And with all of the schoolwork he'll be doing, make sure he doesn't load up on too many extracurriculars.
 Let him enjoy being a kid!
-Even more importantly, show support of the choices he makes.
+Even more importantly, show support for the choices he makes.

 Yes, distractions are inevitable in middle school.
 But if you're armed with the knowledge to understand why these changes affect your preteen, you can help her learn to enjoy her middle school adventure.